Diversion Cash Assistance

 You will have regular income soon, such as pay from a job starting soon.

-Yes, if you are eligible for Temporary Assistance to Needy Families (TANF) or State Family Assistance (SFA).
+Yes, if you can get Temporary Assistance to Needy Families (TANF) or State Family Assistance (SFA).
 Your family must choose between TANF or SFA and DCA.
 You cannot get both at once.

-You can get this help if DSHS can reasonably expect the DCA grant to keep you from needing TANF.
+You can get DCA if DSHS can reasonably expect the DCA will keep you from needing TANF.

-No. You cannot get DCA if your TANF stopped because of a Workfirst sanction or you did not provide DSHS needed info to collect child support from the other parent.
+No. You cannot get DCA if your TANF stopped because of a Workfirst sanction or you did not give DSHS needed information to collect child support from the other parent.

 Example: Your family of three chose to get $1,250 in DCA.
 Nine months later, you apply for TANF.
-You will have to repay $312.
+You must repay $312.
 If you had chosen to get TANF instead, you could have gotten $569 a month for the entire year, for a total of $6,828.

-DSHS will reduce the grant by 5%.
-DSHS will not collect the repayment if you go off assistance.
+DSHS will lower your TANF by 5%.
+DSHS will not collect the repayment if you go off TANF.

-Additional Requirements (AR) is extra emergency money for families already getting or eligible to get TANF.
+Additional Requirements (AR) is extra emergency money for families who already get or can get TANF.

-CEAP - if you are not eligible for TANF or other ongoing cash assistance.
+CEAP - if you cannot get TANF or other ongoing cash assistance.

 Maybe.
-While applying for DCA, you can also ask for:
+When you apply for DCA, you can also ask for:

 child care assistance